Tips Bulletin

 How to Compost Newspaper

 Can you put newspaper in compost?
-Yes, many paper products are useful for composting.
+Yes, you can put that in a composter to help improve the turnover and smell of food and garden waste.
 Find out how to compost newspaper by preparing it for the bin and combining it with suitable materials.

 When setting up your compost bin, choose a dry and shady area, ensure a water source is nearby, and add equal amounts of brown and green materials in layers.